yossadh/yossadh.github.io/_drafts/2019-02-15-pymol-python-api.md

 ```
 Note the quote marks, which means they are Python strings.
 So one can think of it as if `pm.load` just passes the two strings to the real `load` command.
 That's what 'interface' in API means.

 I am aware that I'm violating PEP8 by putting stuff before `import` statements.
 Well, I don't give a, you know.
-But this is not caprice:
+But this is not mere caprice:
-- This is a short script not a big software project
+- This is a short script not a big software project.
-- This an API call, the `import` statements and initial settings will not change, mostly
+- This an API call, the `import` statements and initial settings will not change, mostly, so I will not touch this part of the script again.
-- I often have to do remote ssh connection and it's not always smooth, so it's important that I can open the script and get to the the meat quickly
+- I often have to do remote ssh connection and it's not always smooth, so it's important that I can open the script and get to the main logic quickly.

 capture output